0xGrimnir/infosec101-community/README.md

 ### [All the Things (Youtube)](https://www.youtube.com/watch?v=FoUWHfh733Y), by [Dual Core](https://twitter.com/dualcoremusic).

 Good luck out there in the community, hackers.
-Hack all the things!
+Hack all the things (as long as you have permission to do so. ;))!